Mindfulness Based Stress Reduction

 MBSR is an 8-week program.
 Participants meet live, online weekly for 2 hours AND once for a full-day retreat (always scheduled on a weekend).

-In addition to class time, participants are invited and encouraged to spend up to 30 minutes daily practicing at home with the support of recorded meditations.
+In addition to class time, participants are invited and encouraged to spend up to 30 minutes daily practicing at home, both with and without the support of recorded meditations.

 While the time commitment may appear daunting, consider it an investment, knowing that the time you put into these 8 weeks will return to you in the form of an expanded sense of presence and ease that extends well beyond our time together.
 The time invested in developing a mindfulness practice pays off in ways that spending time getting things done just doesn’t.